nova0821/iotjs-wiki/Build-for-Linux.md

 #### Prerequisite

-You need to install some packages to build IoT.js, follow as;
+You need to install some packages to build IoT.js, as follows;

 ```
 sudo apt-get install gyp cmake build-essential
 ```

-gcc/g++ compiler at least version 4.8 is required to compile.
+gcc/g++ compiler 4.8 and upper versions are required to compile.
 If you have problem upgrading to 4.8, please google.
 One of that helped me is [how-to-install-gcc-4-8](http://askubuntu.com/questions/271388/how-to-install-gcc-4-8)

 ### 1. Get the sources